janhq/jan/docs/docs/specs/engineering/models.md

 "assets": [                         // Defaults to current dir
     "file://.../zephyr-7b-q4_k_m.bin",
 ]
+}
 ```

-The model settings in the example can be found at: [Nitro's model settings](https://nitro.jan.ai/features/load-unload#table-of-parameters)
+The engine parameters in the example can be found at: [Nitro's model settings](https://nitro.jan.ai/features/load-unload#table-of-parameters)

 The model parameters in the example can be found at: [Nitro's model parameters](https://nitro.jan.ai/api-reference#tag/Chat-Completion)